turingschool/mod-0-curriculum/back-end/methods.md

 We can imagine that our cookie machine would do all of those steps and then give us back freshly baked, warm cookies!

 Let's expand this example to any kind of machine.
-We give the machine the raw materials, it does soemthing with those materials, and then returns the final product.
+We give the machine the raw materials, it does something with those materials, and then returns the final product.
 This is _very_ similar to what we are doing with our own <span class="vocab">methods</span>.
 We give the method some piece of data or information (or even multiple pieces of information) and then the method does something with that information and spits out a return value.

 <div class="s-card s-border-yellow-500">
   <h3>Waterfall</h3>
   <p>Look at the method call below and make a guess about how this might be different from the previous method example.</p>
   <pre>
-  puts greet_a_texan("Kaitlyn")
+  greet_a_texan("Kaitlyn")
   # => "Howdy, Kaitlyn!"</pre>
   <p>Type your answers in the chat and be ready to submit when it's time!</p>
 </div>